Resource accounts exercise

 No. The Scheme Administrator (MyCSP) will not require a list of members; they just require the email request.

-As CSCS payments are paid by the employer, you can obtain information from your payroll provider or your HR systems.
+Since CSCS payments are paid by the employer, this information can be obtained from your payroll provider or HR system.

 Yes.
-Requests can be made to the Scheme Administrator via the Statement of Work process.
+You can make a request to the Scheme Administrator via the Statement of Work process.
 Please consult your Employer Relationship Manager.